frothkoetter/CDW-CDE-Airflow-SQL-Operator/README.md

 ![](images/airflow_connection.png)

-## Lab 4 - Change the USERID in CDE CLI scripts
+## Lab 4 - Change the USER in CDE CLI scripts

 open the shell script and change the 'USER=user001' to your user ID